• Home

 Phase 1- Prototyping

 In this phase I assisted with the engineering and prototyping of basic gameplay systems and level design goals to better refine the game ideas.
+I blocked out levels while testing and modifying gameplay assets.
+I built our pressure pad assets and animated the pressure pad and our gates used to stop players and their animals from moving around.
+I helped bring ideas from our game design document to a testable prototype phase.

 Phase 2- QA & Rapid Iteration